AidoP/blog/_posts/2020-01-04-software-rasteriser-vectors.md

 }
 ~~~

 The Vector3 structure is looking pretty slick now with everything we could want for now.
 A Vector2 is next on the list but I won't cover it here since it is almost identical to its higher-dimension sibling.
 Simply remove the z-component and the cross product function after a highly sophisticated copy-paste.
-Looking back at the test for cross product and seeing all those `0.0`'s is a great reminder that we missed some last functions we will proably want in the future.
+Looking back at the test for cross product and seeing all those `0.0`'s is a great reminder that we missed some last functions we will probably want in the future.
 First we will want to implement `Default` on our vectors to get an easy zero vector, this could be done manually in an `impl`, or since `f64` already implements `Default` it could simply be added into the derive list at the top of the function like so.

 ~~~rust
 #[derive(Copy, Clone, Debug, Default)]